 There are a few ways that you can find out her ring size without having to ask her.
-The easiest way would be to borrow a ring of hers while she's not looking and compare it with our online Ring Size Guide, or take it to a reputable jeweller for them to measure.
+The easiest way would be to borrow a ring of hers while she’s away and compare it with our online ring size guide, or take it to a reputable jeweller for them to measure.
 You could also ask a close friend or relative to find out for you, as long as you can trust them with your secret.

 To be able to choose the most perfect engagement ring, you need to know a little about diamonds.
 There are four key areas to focus on so that you can then decide which are most important to you and how they each affect the price of a diamond.

-The carat refers to the diamond weight and is a rough reflection of the overall size of the diamond (however, not the quality of the diamond).
-The ideal carat weight will depend on your budget and the size of her finger, so that you can choose a diamond size which will be in proportion.
+The weight of a diamond is measured in carats and points; 100 points = 1 carat.
+The carat refers to the diamond weight and is a rough reflection of the overall size of the diamond (but not the quality of the diamond).
+The ideal carat weight for an engagement ring will depend on the size of the wearers finger and your budget.

-Almost every single diamond that exists contains naturally occurring imperfections, most of these are very tiny and have no real impact on a diamond's overall appearance.
-Diamonds are graded from FL (flawless, very rare) to I3 (not recommended), with SI1/SI2 (slightly included) and VS1/VS2 (very slightly included) diamonds recommended for the best value for money.
+Almost every diamond that exists contains naturally occurring imperfections, most of these are very tiny and cannot be seen with the naked eye – only with x10 magnification.
+They have no visible impact on a diamond’s overall appearance.
+Diamonds are graded from FL (flawless) to I3 (not recommended).
+When you